ShahriarAlomShakil/SmartMarketplace/development-plan.md

 AI Prompt: "Implement notifications and analytics:
 1. Real-time browser notifications for new messages
 2. Email notifications with beautiful templates
-3. In-app notification center with glass effects
+3. In-app notification center with modern blur backgrounds
 4. Push notifications for mobile web app
 5. Notification preferences and customization
 6. User behavior analytics and tracking